Ultra High Performance Concrete (UHPC) Market Size and Share

 Ultra-high-performance concrete (UHPC) is a cementitious concrete material with a minimum compressive strength of 120 MPa and superior tensile strength, durability, and abrasion resistance.
 It is formulated with a combination of ingredients such as cement, silica, fume, steel fibers, silica sand, and high-range water reducers.

 The ultra-high-performance concrete (UHPC) market is segmented by product, application, and geography.
 By product, the market is segmented into slurry-infiltrated fibrous concrete (SIFCON), reactive powder concrete (RPC), compact reinforced composite (CRC), and other products (superabsorbent polymer (SAP) concrete, multi-scale cement composite (MSCC), etc.).
 By application, the market is segmented into roads and bridge construction, building construction, military construction, and other applications (marine facilities, wind turbine towers, parking construction, etc.).
-The report also covers the market sizes and forecasts in 16 countries across the major regions (Asia-Pacific, North America, Europe, South America, and Middle East and Africa).
-For each segment, the market sizing and forecasts have been done based on revenue.
+The report also covers the market sizes and forecasts in 16 countries across the major regions (Asia-Pacific, North America, Europe, South America, and the Middle East and Africa).
+For each segment, the market sizing and forecasts have been done based on value (USD).

 | Slurry-Infiltrated Fibrous Concrete (SIFCON) |